IsaacCooke/Ash/README.md

 This will be added in more detail later.
 Put simply, it is an AI designed for people working from home for my product design GCSE NEA.

 ## Contributing
 As this is a school project, I will not be accpeting pull requests until after I have recieved my GCSE results.
-However, you are welcome to fork the repo and create your own version as long as you do not violate the licesnse.
+However, you are welcome to fork the repo and create your own version as long as you do not violate the license.